bartvanhoey/FunctionalCSharp/README.md

 ## Why Functional Programming

 Biggest problem in software development is complexity.
-Complexity affects Development Speed, Number of Bugs, Agility, Maintainability, etc.
-The more complex the software, the more difficult it is to maintain.
+Complexity of  the code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc. The more complex the software, the more difficult it is to maintain!

-A developer team can only deal with a certain amount of complexity!
+A developer/developer team can only deal with a certain amount of complexity!
 If the complexity exceeds this limit, it will be difficult/impossible to maintain the software/to develop new features.
-Slows downs the development process or even introduces new bugs.
+Complexity slows downs the development process or even introduces new bugs or can even lead to a project failure.

-FP can be seen as a collection of techniques that are based on 2 fundamental principles:

-* Functions are first-class citizens
-* In-place updates should be avoided

-## Benefits of Functional Programming

-Functional programming helps to reduce code complexity and results in code that is more Predictable, Reliable and Maintainable and easier to test.
+Applying **Functional Programming Principles** helps reducing Code Complexity and results in more Predictable, Reliable and Maintainable and Testable code.

 FP is a powerful paradigm that can help you write code that is more concise, expressive, robust, more reliable, more maintainable, more testable and concurrency-friendly.

-If the only tool you have is a hammer, every problem looks like a nail. - Abraham Maslow Conversely, the more angles from which you can approach a problem, the more likely you are to find an optimal solution. - Alan Perlis
+If the only tool you have is a hammer, every problem looks like a nail. - Abraham Maslow

+The more angles from which you can approach a problem, the more likely you are to find an optimal solution. - Alan Perlis

 ### Taming Side effects